CounterpartyXCP/Documentation/Developers/counterblock_API.md

 ###Terms & Conventions

 The API calls documented are categorized based on the `counterblock` module/plug-in they appear in.
+For a list of the various modules with a description of each one, see [the counterblock modules document](http://counterparty.io/docs/counterblock_modules/).

 **Return Types**